MoneySavingExpert.com homepage

 Even if you leave part of your estate to somebody other than your spouse or civil partner, it's still unlikely that you'll need to pay inheritance tax.

 That's because everybody gets a £325,000 inheritance tax-free allowance.
-So, if the value of the estate (or anything that doesn't go to a spouse/civil partner) is below £325,000, there's no inheritance tax to pay.
+So, if the value of the estate (or anything that doesn't go to a spouse/civil partner) is below the £325,000 inheritance tax threshold, there's no inheritance tax to pay.
 (This is also true if you leave everything over £325,000 to a charity or a community amateur sports club.)

 40% above the threshold.

-To work out the value of an estate, you'll need to calculate what assets the person had when they died (cash in the bank, investments, property or business, vehicles, payouts from life insurance policies and so on), minus any debts.
+To work out the value of an estate, you'll need to calculate what assets the person had when they died (cash in the bank, investments such as stocks, shares and ISAs, property or business, vehicles, payouts from life insurance policies and so on), minus any debts.

 If there's tax to pay, the estate will theoretically be taxed at 40% on anything above the £325,000 threshold when you die (or 36% if you leave at least 10% of the value after any deductions to a charity in your will).